 you even board the vessel.

 Lawsuits are based on the provisions contained within your passage ticket.

 Be sure to read your ticket contract.
 You need to be aware if you are

-injured on a ship leaving a Florida port, you should file any lawsuit
+injured on a ship leaving a Florida port, you should file a

 filing provisions which can be a short as six months post-injury.

 - Slip-and-falls, leading to significant injury

 - Faulty equipment, including gym/exercise and recreational equipment

 - Assault (sexual or other) by crew member or other passenger

 - Food poisoning, Legionnaire's disease, and other viruses caused by